 Annual Nebraska Rural Health Awards

-Each year, the Nebraska Rural Health Association honors people who have contributed to rural healthcare through leadership at its annual conference.
-These awards recognize individuals and organizations who take on leadership roles in healthcare and their communities.
-Prior to each annual conference, the Nebraska Rural Health Association solicits nominations for three awards and your input is very valuable to us.
+Each year, the Nebraska Rural Health Association honors people who have contributed to rural health care through leadership at its annual conference.
+These awards recognize individuals and organizations who take on leadership roles in health care and their communities.
+Prior to each annual conference, the Nebraska Rural Health Association solicits nominations for four awards and your input is very valuable to us.

 Outstanding Rural Health Practitioner Award

 The Outstanding Rural Health Practitioner Award recognizes an individual who is a direct service provider and who provides direct patient care such as physicians, nurses, physician assistants, nurse practitioners, and others.
 This individual must exhibit outstanding leadership in bringing and/or improving health services in rural Nebraska.
 Factors taken into consideration include providing outstanding care; collaboration and multi-disciplinary teamwork; involvement in the community; involvement in education; and lasting contribution to the rural health care system.